splashkit/splashkit-translator/README.md

 ### `method`

-Associates a function as a method to a class.
-Requires the `class` attribute to be set.
+Associates a function to a class.
+Requires the `class` or `static` attribute to be set.
+The name specified by `method` will be the method name that will be used as the method on the class.
 See the above example.

+When `method` is used with the `class` attribute, an _instance method_ will be generated on the class whose name is specified by `class`.

+When `method` is used with the `static` attribute, a _static method_ will be generated on the class whose name is specified by `class`.

 ### `constructor`